rtib/puppet-geoip/README.md

 In order to update your databases you may use the `geoipupdate` tool with the configuration file created by this puppet module.

 If you haven't disabled `geoip::manage_service`, you may start the update service named `geoip::service_name` (defaults to `geoip_update`), which will do the update.

+### Update scheduling

+Updates, if handled by SystemD, can be scheduled by setting `geoip::update_timers` an array of timer descriptions.
+These timer descriptions apply on systemd timer unit OnCalendar options.
+For correct syntax of these timestamps see [systemd.time(7)#Parsing Timestamps](https://www.freedesktop.org/software/systemd/man/systemd.time.html#Parsing%20Timestamps).

+The parameter `geoip::update_scatter` defines the seconds for systemd timer AccuracySec option (see [systemd.timer(5)#AccuracySec](https://www.freedesktop.org/software/systemd/man/systemd.timer.html#AccuracySec=)) to prevent multiple nodes to update at the same time.

 ## Reference